Individual Details

 (28 Jan 1621 - 5 Feb 1675/76)

-John and Desire lived in Plymouth, Massachusetts until after daughter Desire Gorham was born 2 April 1644.
+RESIDENCE: John and Desire lived in Plymouth, Massachusetts until after daughter Desire Gorham was born 2 April 1644.
 Then they moved to Marshfield, Massachusetts.
 John was constable in Marshfield in 1648.
-They moved to Yarmouth, Massachusetts in 1652 and then to Barnstable, Massachusetts.
+They moved to Yarmouth, Massachusetts in 1652 and then to Barnstable, Massachusetts by 1654.
+John and Desire's house on the eastern edge of Barnstable just before the Yarmouth line built in 1660 still stands on Route 6A.

 DEATH: John died as a result of the Narragansett fight with the Indians in December 1675.
+He was a Captain in the militia in King Philip's War.
 His powder horn was shot and split against his side, resulting in a fever from which he died.
 He was buried in Swansea, Massachusetts 5 February 1675/76.

 DEATH: John died as a result of the Narragansett fight with the Indians in December 1675.
+He was a Captain in the militia in King Philip's War.
 His powder horn was shot and split against his side, resulting in a fever from which he died.
 He was buried in Swansea, Massachusetts 5 February 1675/76.

 Events